Mildly dissipative diffeomorphisms of the disk with zero entropy: Finiteness of the set of stabilized periodic points

-\begin{itemize} \item[--] \emph{Some $p_k$ belongs to stabilized periodic orbits of the second type.} Since the minimal period of stabilized periodic orbits of the second type contained in $U_n$ goes to $+\infty$ as $n\to +\infty$, this is a contradiction.
+\begin{itemize} \item[--] \emph{Some $p_k$ belongs to stabilized periodic orbits of the second type.} { On the one hand the point $p_k$ belongs to all the sets $U_n$.
+On the other hand} the minimal period of stabilized periodic orbits of the second type contained in $U_n$ goes to $+\infty$ as $n\to +\infty$, { hence is larger than the period of $p_k$ for $n$ large.} This is a contradiction.

 \item[--] \emph{Some $p_k$ is decreasing chain related to a stabilized periodic orbit $\cO$ of the second type.} Each trapping disc $U_n$ contains a fixed point $q$ and there exists a decorated region $V$ of $\cO$ which does not contain $q$.
-Up to replace $p_k$ by one of its iterates, one can assume $p_k\in V$.
+Up to { replacing} $p_k$ by one of its iterates, one can assume $p_k\in V$.
 This shows that $U_n$ meets $V$ and its complement, hence intersects the stable set of $\cO$.
-Since $U_n$ is a trapping disc, it contains $\cO$.
-But the minimal period of stabilized periodic orbits of the second type contained in $U_n$ goes to $+\infty$ as $n\to +\infty$, and this is a contradiction.
+Since $U_n$ is a trapping disc, it contains $\cO$. { On the one hand we have shown that the stabilized periodic orbit of the second type $\cO$ belongs to all the sets $U_n$.
+On the other hand} the minimal period of stabilized periodic orbits of the second type contained in $U_n$ goes to $+\infty$ as $n\to +\infty$. { As before} this is a contradiction.

 \item[--] \emph{ All the points $p_k$ are decreasing chain related to stabilized periodic orbits of the first type.} Since the number of this type of stabilized periodic orbits is finite, one can assume that the $p_k$ are all decreasing chain related to the same stabilized periodic orbit $\cO$.
-Let us consider trapping discs $U_\cO\subset \widehat U_\cO$ as in proposition~\ref{p.separation}.
+Let us consider trapping discs $U_\cO\subset \widehat U_\cO$ as in Proposition~\ref{p.separation}.
 All the $p_k$ are contained in the filtrating region $\widehat U_\cO\setminus U_\cO$.
 Taking the limit, $K$ meets that region.
 In particular, the orbits $\cO_n$ for $n$ large also meet that region.
 This is a contradiction since the orbits $\cO_n$ are stabilized and the region $\widehat U_\cO\setminus U_\cO$ contains only one stabilized periodic orbit (the orbit $\cO$). \end{itemize}

 In all the cases we found a contradiction.
-This ends the proof of theorem~\ref{t.finite}. \end{proof}
+This ends the proof of Theorem~\ref{t.finite}. \end{proof}